te5in/CodeGra.de/README.md

 ## Full Documentation
 The full documentation of CodeGrade can be found on our website:
 <https://docs.codegra.de/>.

+## Reporting issues
+CodeGrade uses a private issue tracker to keep track of all issues.
+Please e-mail us for any issues or feature requests.
+If you like to help with development, and would like to know any issues or wanted features, please also get in touch with us!

 ## License
 CodeGrade as a whole is licensed under the [GNU Affero General Public License